SreeDan/SmartMirror/README.md

 <img src="images/Front-of-Mirror.jpg" width="700">

 This is the back of the mirror.
-I taped the HDMI cable to keep it from protruding out.and used corner brackets to keep the monitor and acrylic sheet in place.
+I taped the HDMI cable to keep it from protruding out and used corner brackets to keep the monitor and acrylic sheet in place.

 <img src="images/Back-of-Mirror.jpg" width="700">